-The scalloped hammerhead is a large, slender shark ranging from 3.7 meters to 4.3 meters in length, with a top weight of 150 kilograms.
+The Scalloped Hammerheads form is a large, slender shark ranging from 3.7 meters to 4.3 meters in length, with a top weight of 150 kilograms.

-In the case of the scalloped hammerhead, the head also includes a number of lengthwise grooves in the flesh, which explains the species name.
+In the case of the hammerhead, the head also includes a number of lengthwise grooves in the flesh, which explains the species name.

-This shark ventures close inshore in shallow coastal waters, but also lives in the deeper water further offshore.
+This shark ventures close inshore in shallow coastal waters but also lives in the deeper water further offshore.
 A depth of 275 meters is acceptable and this hammerhead will go as deep as 500 meters or so, though it avoids the open ocean.

 The wide, flattened head spreads out a series of electrically sensitive organs called the ampullae of Lorenzini, which can detect the presence of prey even in darkened or murky waters.

 A truly global animal, the shark frequents most coastal waters from 46 degrees north to 36 degrees south.

 It is found along the eastern coasts of North America, Central America, and South America, the east and west coasts of Africa, throughout the Middle Eastern waters, the Indian Ocean, around Australia, and up the coast of China to Japan.

 This large shark prefers shallow water but can be found at depths up to 500 meters also.

 distribution scalloped hammerhead sharks are found all throughout the world’s oceans but they are especially prevalent in the Western part of the Atlantic Ocean.

 These sharks are found in both shallow and deep water.
 They have long been a food source for humans, which has harmed their population size significantly.